The Treatise On Ten Doubts About Pure Land

 For what cause should we seek birth in [the] Pure Land7 [of Amitā(bha) Buddha (Amituofo)], to personally abide in peace?
 Forsaking sentient beings is thus without great loving-kindness8 and compassion, to focus on self-benefits that obstruct the Bodhi9 path.

 Answer: Bodhisattvas are of two kinds.

 The first, for a long time, have cultivated the Bodhisattva path, and already attained the Patience Of Non-Birth.10 Truly, they should be responsible [for saving suffering sentient beings].

 The second, are those who have yet to attain it, and also ordinary beings, who have just given rise to Bodhicitta.11 Ordinary Bodhisattvas need to constantly be with, and never leave Buddha[s].
 When the power of patience is accomplished, then can they abide in the three spheres, within this evil period,12 to save suffering sentient beings.

-Thus, the Perfection Of Wisdom Treatise13 says, ‘For bound14 ordinary beings, who have the mind of great compassion, and aspire for birth in this evil period, to save suffering sentient beings, this is not possible.
+Thus, the Perfection Of Wisdom Treatise13 says, ‘For completely bound14 ordinary beings, who have the mind of great compassion, and aspire for birth in this evil period, to save suffering sentient beings, this is not possible.

 Why is this so?
 Afflictions of this evil period’s world are powerful.
 Personally without the power of patience, the mind will, with conditions be transformed, thus by sounds and forms bound.
 Personally falling into the three paths, how is one able to save sentient beings?

 If attaining birth within the human realm, the sagely path15 is difficult to attain.
 One might, by generosity, upholding of precepts16 and cultivation of blessings, attain birth within the human realm, to become a country’s king or great official, with wealth, honour and ease.
 Even if one meets good-knowing friends,17 one may not be willing to have faith in them, or benefit from them.